Gabriel2409/obsidian_notes/Postgres - Databases and schemas.md

 ### Relation with file system

-In [[Postgres - theory]], we saw that all postgres data is stored in the PGDATA dir.
+In [[Postgres - Theory]], we saw that all postgres data is stored in the PGDATA dir.

 ```sql
 -- in expanded mode